 Contract Updatability

 A contract is a collection of data (its state) and code (its functions) that lives in the contract storage area of an account.
 When a contract is updated, it is important to make sure that the changes introduced do not lead to runtime inconsistencies for already stored data.
-Cadence maintains this state consistency by validating the contracts and all their components before an update.

-Validation Goals
+Validation goals

 The contract update validation ensures that: